-- 2.1 There are a limited number of persons by whom, or on behalf of whom, applications for interception warrants may be made.
-These persons are: - The Director-General of the Security Service. - The Chief of the Secret Intelligence Service. - The Director of GCHQ. - The Director-General of the Serious Organised Crime Agency (SOCA handles interception on behalf of police forces in England and Wales). - The Chief Constable of Strathclyde Police (Strathclyde Police handle interception on behalf of police forces and the SCDEA in Scotland). - The Commissioner of the Police of the Metropolis (the Metropolitan Police Counter Terrorism Command handles some interception on behalf of Special Branches and some specialist units in England and Wales). - The Chief Constable of the Police Service of Northern Ireland. - The Chief Constable of any police force maintained under or by virtue of section 1 of the Police (Scotland) Act 1967. - The Director-General of the Scottish Crime and Drug Enforcement Agency. - The Commissioners of HM Revenue & Customs. - The Chief of Defence Intelligence. - A person who, for the purposes of any international mutual assistance agreement, is the competent authority of a country or territory outside the United Kingdom.
+- 2.1 There area limited number of persons by whom, or on behalf of whom, applications for interception warrants may be made.
+These persons are: - The Director-General of the Security Service. - The Chief of the Secret Intelligence Service. - The Director of GCHQ. - The Director-General of the National Criminal Intelligence Service (NCIS handle interception on behalf of police forces in England and Wales). - The Commissioner of the Police of the Metropolis (the Metropolitan Police Special Branch handle interception on behalf of Special Branches in England and Wales) - The Chief Constable of the Police Service of Northern Ireland. - The Chief Constable of any police force maintained under or by virtue of section 1 of the Police (Scotland) Act 1967 - The Commissioners of Customs and Excise. - The Chief of Defence Intelligence. - A person who, for the purposes of any international mutual assistance agreement, is the competent authority of a country or territory outside the United Kingdom.